autonome/peek/README.md

 - [x] window cache s/custom/map/
 - [x] window cache all windows not just persistent
 - [x] window cache - evaluate key approach (use-case: apps need to identify windows they open)
-- [ ] keys are for copies not singletons, eg settings should never have a key and shouldn't have copies
+- [ ] fix keys
+    - settings shouldn't need a key and also shouldn't have copies
+    - maybe declare singleton windows specifically and get a key back?
+    - or always return window id, so apps can manage it?

 Feature lifecycle (un/install and reloads)
 - [x] feature unload/reload - init/uninit whole feature and window
 - [x] all api calls have address accessible by preload
+- [ ] implement lifecycle events (eg webext or serviceworker?)
 - [ ] close other windows of feature, not just background window
     - track windows in origin groups?
 - [ ] unregister all shortcuts at shutdown

+Features clean themselves up for lifecycle events
+- [ ] actually load/unload peeks when enabled/disabled
+- [ ] actually load/unload slides when enabled/disabled
+- [ ] actually load/unload scripts when enabled/disabled

 Figure out re-init/reload story when pref/feature change is saved
 - eg: extension lifecycle events and sw lifecycle events